Straw poll, Election 2008: MN House District 25B

 I thought politics was “back scratching”.
 The opposite would be called governance.

-3. Stephanie Henriksen
+Stephanie Henriksen said:

 David Bly definitely has my vote.
 If there is something objectionable in the flurry of mailings not approved by the candidates themselves, as in this case, I don’t have to time to spend on it.